toyo213/brand-ring/wp-content/plugins/contact-form-pro/readme.txt

 * NEW : You can use JavaScript for the form validation with highlighting option

 == Upgrade Notice ==

+= V2.0.4 =
+ We fixed 'Send me a copy' email with the attachment.
+We fixed error of a visual display of the settings page.

 = V2.0.3 =
 We updated all functionality for wordpress 4.2.2.